AM-Mahon/Intro-VR-Midterm/README.md

 # Intro-VR-Midterm
 Midterm project for CSCI 4519

-Portal-Like Puzzle game with, but with no portals
+Portal-Like Puzzle game in VR, but with no portals